List of Red Dwarf characters: Other Red Dwarf crew

+Captain Frank Hollister

-Captain Frank HollisterCaptain Frank Hollister is played by American actor, Mac McDonald, in the television series.
+Captain Frank Hollister is played by American actor Mac McDonald in the television series.

 Hollister is the captain of the interplanetary mining vessel, the Red Dwarf.
 He is seen in the first episode, in which he sentences Dave Lister to eighteen months in stasis for bringing his unquarantined cat on board.
 When Lister is released, Hollister, along with the rest of the crew, have been dead dust for three million years.

 In Series VIII, with the crew resurrected by nanobots, Hollister becomes a main character.
 This is also the series where it is revealed that the captain is in fact "Dennis the Donut Boy" and that he had abused confidential files in order to work his way up the ranks and become captain.

 Captain Hollister briefly returns in the Series XII episode, "Skipper" (2017), where Rimmer uses a quantum skipper to travel to a universe shortly before the crew of Red Dwarf is killed by a radiation leak.
 Rimmer finds Hollister attempting to use the escape pod, which jams as the radiation leak reaches him.

 In the first Red Dwarf novel, the captain is a woman named "Kirk" and in the pilot for the unaired American version of the show the captain is a woman named "Tau".

+Hollister's characterization is inconsistent.
+Before the accident, he was a fair, just, responsible leader.
+After resurrection, he becomes indulgent and corrupt. he is also depicted as indulgent and corrupt in the Series XII episode, "Skipper" (2017), where Rimmer finds Hollister attempting to use the escape pod, when Rimmer is using Kryten's new "Quantum Skipper" to travel to other universes, this one set shortly before the crew of Red Dwarf is killed by a radiation leak.

+Olaf Petersen

-Olaf PetersenOlaf Petersen is played by Mark Williams in the television series.
+Olaf Petersen is played by Mark Williams in the television series.
 He is a Danish catering officer on the Red Dwarf mining vessel.

 First appearing in the pilot episode, Petersen is the best friend of Dave Lister.
 He, Lister, Selby and Chen spend most of their free time getting drunk.
 Like the rest of the crew, Petersen is killed in the radiation leak.
 His remains are found in the Drive Room as a white powder that Lister tasted.
 He appears in two other episodes in the first two series.
 Petersen is resurrected along with the rest of the crew in Series VIII, but is not seen, although often referred to.

+Selby and Chen

-Selby and ChenSelby and Chen are played by David Gillespie and Paul Bradley, respectively.
+Selby and Chen are played by David Gillespie and Paul Bradley, respectively.
 Chen works in the ship's kitchens and both spend their time drunk.
 First appearing in the pilot episode, they spend most of their free time with Lister and Petersen getting drunk.
 Like the rest of the crew they are killed in the radiation leak.
 When the crew are resurrected in Series VIII, Selby and Chen are the first crew members the regular characters encountered.
 They have not been seen again.